 5) Through the integration of service across campus life and in the local and global communities.

-• Recognized nationally for five consecutive years (2006-2010) on the President’s Higher Education Community Service Honor Roll for exemplary service efforts.
+• Recognized nationally for five consecutive years (2006-2010) and again in 2013 and 2014 on the President’s Higher Education Community Service Honor Roll for exemplary service efforts

 • State-endorsed model for community engagement (Susan Hirt Hagen Center for Civic & Urban Engagement)